zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 Participant: Staff of Research Center for Applied Microbiology BRIN

 ## Outline
-### Part 1 - Navigating the Command Line
+### Part I - Navigating the Command Line
 1. Installation of Window Subsystem for Linux (Window user only)
 2. Installation of Ubuntu
 3. Installation of Miniconda3
 4. Getting Familiar with the Command Line

-### Part 2 - Quality check of sequences
+### Part II - Quality check of sequences
 1. Installation of nanoplot and fastqc
 2. Quality check for long-read sequences (Oxford Nanopore Technologies)
 3. Quality check for short-read sequences (Illumina)

-### Part 3 - Assembly of illumina short-read sequences using Unicycler
+### Part III - Assembly, annotation and data visualization
-1. Assembly and annotation for long-read sequences (Oxford Nanopore Technologies)
+1. Assembly of illumina reads using unicycler
 2. Checking the assembly result using quast
 3. Annotation using prokka
 4. Visualization using IGV